Parabola: Proof of the reflective property

-The reflective property states that if a parabola can reflect light, then light that enters it travelling parallel to the axis of symmetry is reflected toward the focus.
+The reflective property states that if a parabola can reflect light, then light that enters it traveling parallel to the axis of symmetry is reflected toward the focus.
 This is derived from geometrical optics, based on the assumption that light travels in rays.

 Consider the parabola y = x^{2}.
 Since all parabolas are similar, this simple case represents all others.

 Construction and definitions

 The point E is an arbitrary point on the parabola.
 The focus is F, the vertex is A (the origin), and the line F̅A̅ is the axis of symmetry.
-The line E̅C̅ is parallel to the axis of symmetry and intersects the x axis at D. The point B is the midpoint of the line segment F̅C̅.
+The line E̅C̅ is parallel to the axis of symmetry, intersects the x axis at D and intersects the directrix at C. The point B is the midpoint of the line segment F̅C̅.